We provide clinical and diagnostic expertise in both the in-patient and out-patient setting.

 We are highly skilled health care professionals in the hospital health-care team, providing clinical and diagnostic expertise in both the in-patient and out-patient setting.

-The Canadian Society of Respiratory Therapists (CSRT) is the national professional association for Respiratory Therapists.
+Canadian Society of Respiratory Therapists (CSRT) is the national professional association for respiratory therapists.
 Founded in 1964 as the Canadian Society of Inhalation Therapy Technicians, the CSRT is dedicated to excellence in cardiorespiratory care.

-The CSRT respresents the profession on medical, government, educaiton and advisory bodies.
-Maintians a national professional standards of practice.
-Works with helath organizations concerned with asthma, emphysema, smoking, and helath care.
-Awards the internationally recognized RRT credential.
-Publishes the Canadian Journal of Respiratory Therapy.
+The CSRT represents the profession on medical, government, education and advisory bodies; maintains a national professional standards of practice; works with health organizations concerned with asthma, emphysema, smoking, and health care; awards the internationally recognized RRT credential; and publishes the Canadian Journal of Respiratory Therapy.

-The British Columbia Society of Respiratory Therapists (BCSRT) is the provinical professional association for Respiratory Therapists.
-The role of the BCSRT is, but not limited to, promoting and advancing the interests of the Respiratory Therapists and the profession of Respiratory Therapy within the province of British Columbia.
+British Columbia Society of Respiratory Therapists (BCSRT) is the provincial professional association for respiratory therapists.
+The role of the BCSRT is, but not limited to, promoting and advancing the interests of the respiratory therapists and the profession of respiratory therapy within the province of British Columbia.

 The work includes:

 - facilitating invasive/ non-invasive mechanical ventilation